coreos/toolbox/README.md

 toolbox is a small script that launches a container to let you bring in your favorite debugging or admin tools.

+There are currently two scripts that live within this repository:
+ - toolbox: designed for Container Linux, uses rkt and systemd-nspawn
+ - rhcos-toolbox: designed for Red Hat CoreOS, uses podman

 ## Usage

 ```